We believe in PERFECTING our skills.

 Ms. Lai-Kan Wong is a Board Certified Behavior Analyst and holds a Master of Science in Applied Behavior Analysis.
 She joined Autism Partnership in 2001 and began working as a Program Specialist.
 She is experienced in working with children across different settings including individual therapy session, small group training, and ABA classrooms.
 Ms. Wong has also helped training staff in Hong Kong, Singapore and Japan office since 2005.
 She is now responsible for supervising individual cases, staff training, parent training, and overseas consultation.
 Kan also receives ongoing training and supervision from Dr. Ronald Leaf and Dr. John McEachin in the Los Angeles office.

 Ms. Teri Mok obtained her Master degree in Early Childhood Education in the Chinese University of Hong Kong.
 She is a Board Certified Behavior Analyst (BCBA).
 She joined Autism Partnership in 2002 and began working as a Program Specialist.
 She is experienced in working with children across different settings, including therapy session, small group training and ABA Classrooms.
 Moreover, she also helped conducting workshop for professionals in Mainland China and Hong Kong since 2013.
 Since 2014, Ms. Mok has been helping to set up an office in Manila, Philippine.
-She is currently designing individualized programs, supervising cases, training local staffs, conducting school observation, providing parents and helpers training, and meeting new families at AP Manila office.
+She has been helping to design individualized programs, supervise cases, train local staffs, conduct school observation, provide parents and helpers training, and meet new families at AP Manila office.
+Currently, she is one of the Behavioral Consultant in our new established AP Beijing center.

 Ms. Eunice Luk is a Board Certified Behavior Analyst (BCBA) with a Master of Science in Applied Behavior Analysis from St. Cloud State University.
 She graduated from the University of Hong Kong with first class honors in Bachelor of Social Sciences, majoring in Psychology.
 Ms. Luk joined Autism Partnership in 2011 and began working directly with students in one-on-one and group therapy sessions.
 She is experienced in parent training and staff training.
 She has also assisted in conducting workshops for parents and other professionals in Hong Kong.
 Ms. Luk receives ongoing training from Dr. Angel Au and Mr. Toby Mountjoy.

 Ms. Christy Lai is a Board Certified Behavior Analyst with a Master of Science in Applied Behavior Analysis from St. Cloud State University and a Bachelor of Arts in Psychology from the University of Michigan, Ann Arbor.
 Ms. Lai joined Autism Partnership (AP) in 2011 and she has extensive experience in working with children with ASD.
-Ms. Christy Lai currently oversees the Little Learners program in Hong Kong and Shanghai and consults families in Asia.
+Ms. Christy Lai currently take lead of the case supervision in the new established AP Beijing center.
+At the same time, she oversees the Little Learners program in Hong Kong and Shanghai and consults families in Asia.
 She directs overseas training to staff in the Train the Trainer program and provides parent education to families with children with ASD.
 She also conducts Jumpstart and PIIP programs locally and internationally.
-In additions, she partakes in overseas ASD conferences and produces ABA training videos and articles in the APSPARKS website for public education.
+In additions, she is keen to take part in overseas ASD conferences and take lead of the design and production of AP teaching materials.
+Moreover, she helps with producing ABA training videos and articles in the APSPARKS website for public education.

-Ambrose has been providing school-based social skills training to Primary school student, as well as varies of ABA workshop presentation and training to professional groups and parents.
-He is also responsible in the production of ABA training videos for APSPARKS.
-Currently, he receives ongoing training from Dr. Angel Au (Clinical Psychologist) and Mr. Toby Mountjoy (Director).
+Mr. Cheung is also responsible for providing staff training, parent training, and conducting various ABA workshops.
+He is also involved in the production of ABA training videos for APSPARKS.
+Mr. Cheung receives ongoing training from Dr. Angel Au (Clinical Psychologist) and Mr. Toby Mountjoy (Director).